-The Sustainability and Impact Strategy Committee ("SISC"), is a sub-committee delegated by the ExCo of Robeco to advise and assist in the performance of the duties of the ExCo.
+The Sustainability and Impact Strategy Committee ("SISC") is a sub-committee delegated by the ExCo of Robeco to advise and assist in the performance of the duties of the ExCo.
 The SISC advises and prepares decisions on topics like the SI mission and vision, SI strategy and targets, material changes to the exclusion policy and projects with material FTE impact.
 The committee is mandated to take decisions on matters like the SI approach and guidelines framework on Sustainability Integration and Stewardship, SI memberships and codes and changes in the exclusion list.
-The Committee is chaired by the Head of Sustainable Investing and consists of the CIO and Head of marketing and sales (ExCo members) and senior executives from investments (including the SI Center of Expertise) and the COO and CFRO domains.
+The Committee is chaired by the Head of Sustainable Investing and consists of senior executives from investments (including the SI Center of Expertise) and the COO and CFRO domains.